Manufacturing Sales Recruiting Services

 The Psychology of Sales Hiring: 12 Questions to Test Locus of Control and Grit

-Last Updated: December 15, 2025 Hiring salespeople is difficult.
-Especially in Manufacturing, SaaS, and New Home Sales.
+Last Updated: December 15, 2025 Hiring salespeople is difficult, especially in manufacturing.
 Not because talent is scarce, but because most interview processes are flawed by design. → Ultimate Guide to Hiring Top Sales Talent in 2026 Hiring managers often confuse confidence with competence and likability with capability.
-In psychology, this…
+In psychology, this is known as the Halo Effect,…

 Read More